lucasbasquerotto/pod/README.md

 Then run `docker run -it --rm -v /var/demo/env:/env:ro -v /var/demo/data:/lrd local/demo` to deploy the project, as explained in the [demo](#demo) section above.

 In the local deployment, you need to run `docker-compose up -d` in the pod repository directory (TODO) to start the services.
-Then, you can access the initial page at `localhost:8080`, the nginx stats page at `localhost:8080/nginx/basic_status` and the theia service at `theia.localhost:9080`.
+Then, you can access the initial page at `localhost:8080`, the nginx status page at `localhost:8080/nginx/basic_status` and the theia service at `theia.localhost:9080`.

 In the remote deployment there's no need to run `docker-compose up -d` (it already runs in the target machine during the deployment).
 You can access the same paths as the local deployment, just changing `localhost` in the urls with `<< your_domain >>`, but the theia service can only be accessed at `theia.<< your_domain >>:9080` if the ip of your machine (or a subnet that includes it) is defined at `private_ips` (the `private: true` in the pod context file makes the port of the `theia` service be `9080`, as defined in the `private_http_port` property, and the `private_ips` property in the environment file defines the ips that can access the port `9080` in the [environment base file](https://github.com/lucasbasquerotto/env-base/tree/master/demos/demo-template.yml)).